 I feel lucky to have the kind of support I receive from the family that I have chosen, and I know that not everyone makes it out of their traumas to see the other side.
 I just… I am ready to change my body to better fit the way my brain operates, outside of any gender theory or ponderings.
 I am a man, and I am ready to show the world that.
 My chosen family will be right there to support me through it.

-UPDATE: He has been on T for over 6 years and recently had top surgery.
+UPDATE: He has been on T for over 8 years and had top surgery.

 The earliest dream I can remember is one where I’m looking down and seeing a pair of breasts and a penis.
 I was maybe 10 at the time and didn’t really think anything of it.
 It was before I had started puberty.
 I went to small private schools growing up (with the exception of first grade at a public school–which I found bizarre).
 Where I went to elementary school had maybe thirty kids per grade, so anything like team sports weren’t gendered and I really enjoyed participating in them.
 When high school rolled around and we had to change into gym clothes, I learned to always change in a bathroom stall.
 Anything else made me deeply uncomfortable.
 I was never bullied or called out for it.
 It just never felt right.
 As a kid, I was also an avid swimmer, but as puberty hit, I felt much more exposed in front of other people and I stopped.
 When I was 14, I was also diagnosed with type 1 diabetes, which really distracted from any real processing of these feelings.